1. Original Wording

 • New 50 ft line set

-• New disconnect + whip
+• New disconnect and whip

 • Correct return drop sizing